-The new organization proposed by Macron would, he argues, allow democratic European nations with shared core values “to find a new space” for political and security cooperation, cooperation in the energy sector, in transport, investments, infrastructures, and the free movement of persons.
-He adds that joining it “would not prejudge future accession to the European Union necessarily, and it would not be closed to those who have left the EU.”
+The new organization proposed by Macron would, he argues, allow democratic European nations with shared core values “to find a new space” for political and security cooperation, cooperation in the energy sector, in transport, investments, infrastructures, and the free movement of person.
+He adds that joining it “would not necessarily prejudge future accession to the European Union, and it would not be closed to those who have left the EU.”
 In other words, the UK would be welcome, having left the EU, as would Turkey, which is now unlikely ever to join it.

 Getting a European Political Community (EPC) up and running, with all the States in it that need to be there, could be a challenge.
 What should it look like, and how might a coalition of the willing get it off the ground without getting bogged down in negotiations about technical detail?

-There seems to be a consensus that a binding treaty is to be avoided in favour of an informal framework.
+There seems to be a consensus that a binding treaty is to be avoided in favor of an informal framework.
 That makes sense.
-A good option would be an agreed statement of aims fleshed out by political agreement on the structure of the organisation, voting rules and the status of votes taken by the EPC.
+A good option would be an agreed statement of aims fleshed out by political agreement on the structure of the organization, voting rules and the status of votes taken by the EPC.